tienthanh061003/Low-Power-Soil-Nutrient-Monitoring/README.md

 Ultra sleep mode: Same as Automation mode but sleep time is 6 hours Debug mode: Display users GUI to access all function manually
 # System PCB
 We also include project schematics and PCBs.
-Schematics and PCB include MCU PCB and SIM7020 PCB.
+Schematics and PCB including MCU PCB and SIM7020 PCB.